Rhystic26/AO3_Metadata_Analyzer/README.md

 # AO3 Metadata Analyzer
 A program to analyze tag density and fanfiction metadata from Archive of Our Own.
-Made by Rhystic26 and jan-panoski.
+Made by Rhystic26 and jan-Pansoki.

 ## Overview
 This package is a command-line tool that can perform analysis on CSV files of Archive of Our Own (Ao3) metadata.
 The package comes bundled with a starter dataset (every General Audiences-rated fanfiction under the 'Chess' tag), but if you want to create your own dataset check out this fantastic project by radiolarian: https://github.com/radiolarian/AO3Scraper.